MatheSchool/typst-g-exam/README.md

 ## Changelog

 <!-- ### v0.4.0
-- Change point parameter by points in g-question and g-subquestion.
+- Change point parameter to points in g-question and g-subquestion.
+- Change question-points-position paramet to question-points-position.
 - Include documentation.
 - Use paper by default.
 - Indenting subquestion.